fairlearn/fairlearn/docs/user_guide/adversarial.rst

 Example 2: Finetuning training
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Adversarial Learning is inherently difficult because of various issues,
+Adversarial learning is inherently difficult because of various issues,
 such as mode collapse, divergence, and diminishing gradients.
 In particular, mode collapse seems a real problem on this dataset: the
 predictor and adversary trap themselves in a local minimum by favoring one
 class (mode).
 Problems with diverging parameters may also occur, which
 may be an indication of a bad choice of hyperparameters, such as a
 learning rate that is too large.
-The problems teh user may encounter are
+The problems that a user may encounter are
 of course case specific, but general good practices when training
 such models are: train slowly, ensuring the
 losses remain balanced, and keep track of validation accuracies.